Oxymorphone (Opana) Half-Life

-Getting Treatment For Oxymorphone (Opana) Abuse And Addiction
+Getting Treatment For Oxymorphone (Opana) Use And Addiction

 While some people take oxymorphone and never get addicted, millions of others struggle with opioid dependence.
 If you or someone you love is battling an oxymorphone addiction, effective treatment is available.

-At Addiction Campuses, we offer inpatient rehab programs in our facilities across the U.S. After a person detoxes from opioids, they engage in therapies that help restore a sense of self-worth and personal responsibility.
+At Vertava Health, we offer inpatient rehab programs in our facilities across the U.S. After a person detoxes from opioids, they engage in therapies that help restore a sense of self-worth and personal responsibility.
 Our rehab facilities also offer group counseling, 12-step support, and nature-based therapies.

-For more information about how long oxymorphone stays in your system, or to find an Addiction Campuses rehab program near you, contact a treatment specialist today.
+For more information about how long oxymorphone stays in your system, or to find an Vertava Health rehab program near you, contact a treatment specialist today.